-To gain an initial understanding of the primary sources \grm{of} bottlenecks for our workloads, we perform a \emph{top-down analysis}~\cite{yasin2014top}, a widely-adopted workload-characterization approach that hierarchically characterizes the bottlenecks of a workload~\cite{yasin2014top, kanev_isca2015, sirin_damon2017, appuswamy_ipdpsw2018}.
-We use the Intel VTune Amplifier~\cite{vtune} to perform the top-down analysis for all workloads listed in Table~\ref{table:wls}, while running on Intel Xeon E3-1240 processor with 4 cores.
-We classify the workloads into three categories: \emph{bandwidth-bound}, \emph{latency-bound}, and \emph{compute-bound}.
-Table~\ref{table:wls} shows the backend-bound (\texttt{BE}), DRAM-bound (\texttt{Mem}), and DRAM bandwidth-bound (\texttt{BW}) values for each workload.
-Backend-bound~(\texttt{BE}) accounts for the percentage of a workload's execution time \grm{during which} the processor cannot issue new instructions due to stalls at the pipeline backend, including stalls due to memory requests (characterized as \emph{memory-bound}) and core execution (e.g., no empty free slot in the execution unit of the pipeline, characterized as \emph{compute-bound}).
-The memory-bound divides into \emph{cache-bound} and \emph{DRAM-bound}\grm{,} where DRAM-bound can be further split into DRAM latency- and bandwidth-bound.
-Based on our characterization, we categorize the workloads with large \texttt{BE} ($>$40\%), \texttt{Mem} ($>$40\%), and \texttt{BW} ($>$50\%) as \textit{DRAM bandwidth-bound} since we observe large performance improvements when improving the main memory bandwidth for these workloads.
-Workloads with high \texttt{BE} and \texttt{Mem} and low \texttt{BW} are classified as \textit{DRAM latency-bound} since we observe large performance improvements when improving the main memory latency for these workloads.
-Workloads with high \texttt{BE} and low \texttt{Mem} are classified as \textit{compute-bound}.

-Table~\ref{table:wls} also shows instruction-level parallelism (ILP)~\cite{goossens2010perpi} and Last-to-First Miss Ratio (LFMR)~\cite{oliveira2021damov}, which we obtain by dividing the number of LLC misses by the L1 misses.
-A high LFMR value suggests that (i) not only the LLC but also \emph{any} cache between the first and the last levels does not provide significant benefits in reducing the miss-rate, and (ii) the workload does not benefit from a deep cache hierarchy.
-We show the LFMR between the L1 and L2 (the last-level cache in M3D).
-We consider LFMR values above 90\% as high, as most memory requests are not serviced by L2.
+To gain an understanding of our workload's data movement bottlenecks, we perform a \emph{top-down analysis}~\cite{yasin2014top}, a widely-adopted approach that hierarchically characterizes the workload bottlenecks~\cite{yasin2014top, kanev_isca2015, sirin_damon2017, appuswamy_ipdpsw2018}.
+We use the Intel VTune Profiler~\cite{vtune} to perform the top-down analysis. \taco{For each workload, Table~\ref{table:wls} shows the backend-bound (\texttt{BE}), DRAM-bound (\texttt{Mem}), and DRAM bandwidth-bound (\texttt{BW}) values obtained from VTune, while running on Intel Xeon E3-1240 processor with 4 cores. \texttt{BE} accounts for the percentage of execution time during which the processor cannot issue new instructions due to stalls at the pipeline backend, including stalls due to memory requests and core execution (e.g., no empty free slot in the execution unit of the pipeline).
+The stall due to memory requests further divides into stalls due to caches or DRAM (\texttt{Mem}). \texttt{Mem} can be further split into DRAM latency- and bandwidth-bound (\texttt{BW}).} Table~\ref{table:wls} also shows Last-to-First Miss Ratio (LFMR), a metric proposed for showing the effectiveness of caches~\cite{oliveira2021damov}, which is obtained by dividing the number of L2 cache misses \nmg{(last-level cache in our M3D baseline)} by the number of L1 cache misses.
+A high LFMR suggests that the L2 cache does not provide significant benefits in reducing the miss rate.
+We consider LFMR above 90\% as high, as most requests are not serviced by the L2 cache.